llvm-beanz/hlsl-specs/docs/DesignConsiderations.md

 When designing and proposing a feature for HLSL there are some design considerations that should be taken into account.

+## Design Philosophy

+There are a lot of examples of different approaches to programming language design.
+Taking inspiration, and some direct quotes, from [The Zen of Python](https://peps.python.org/pep-0020/),below is a list of guiding principles for HLSL's evolution:

+### Explicit is better than implicit.

+Our users are highly technical.
+They care deeply about both the performance and portability of the HLSL they write and maintain.

+### Prioritize simplicity.

+Correlations between code complexity and bugs are widely accepted.
+Complex code is also known to be more difficult to test, maintain, and extend.
+While a user may not care if the compiler code is simple, they do care if a compiler is buggy and slow to evolve.

+We should aim to solve problems with simple solutions, but some problems require a complex solution.
+In those cases we should strive to avoid complications in both design and implementation; keeping design as simple as possible.

+### Readability counts.

+Code is an evolving construct.
+As the technologies, people, and social structures around the code change code will need to evolve and change itself.
+The absence of readability becomes a barrier to evolution.

+### Special cases aren't special enough to break the rules.

+The rules of the programming language need to apply everywhere.
+The rules of our design process need to apply everywhere.
+The rules of our coding standards need to apply everywhere.
+Rules can change, but the can't be broken.

+### If you don't have time to do it right, you must have time to do it again.

+We should not rush design decisions for artificial reasons.
+When we ship a feature in HLSL our users will begin to depend on it which makes it hard for us to change it in the future without disrupting our users.
+For that reason we owe it to our users to be deliberate and thoughtful in our design so that we have the best chances of getting it right the first time.

+### We will make mistakes, we can't be afraid to fix them.

+Despite the point above, we are human.
+We will make mistakes.
+We can't be afraid to fix them even when it is scary or might cause unavoidable short term pain.

+### It is better to fail gracefully than succeed magically.

+There is nothing more frustrating than something not working as intended and providing bad feedback to the user.
+The Zen of Python says, "In the face of ambiguity, refuse the temptation to guess".
+We should prefer failing gracefully and giving actionable feedback to our users rather than trying to make our tools or language "guess" what the user intended because guessing wrong is worse.

+### Embrace idioms, standards, and common patterns.

+The default assumption should be to seek alignment.
+Whether that is aligning with the open source communities we work in, aligning with industry and international standards, or aligning with commonly acknowledged practices and patterns.
+We should not be different for the sake of being different, we should be different when there are compelling reasons to be different.

 ## Style Conventions

 HLSL's built-in types and methods should conform to a consistent coding style.